4 - Pets Corner

-Posted by rylands on March 22nd, 2008 in Your Comments
+Posted by admin on March 22nd, 2008 in Your Comments

-We are always keen to listen to your comments and suggestions about how Longford Park could be improved.
+We are always keen to read to your comments and suggestions about how our glorious park could be improved.

 I would like to know what hours/days the pets corner is open for visits please?

 I just discovered Longford Park on a casual bike ride from Fallowfield… what a pleasant find.
 Although I’m a bit peeved that it has a pets corner, as our local Platt Fields park lost its pets corner years ago due to cuts… fair much?
 Chorltonites getting the rub of the green yet again.

 The world has many wonders some gone some still here with new ones coming every day rateing among the Pyramids are the 5 new ‘climbing’ stones located by the larger childrens playground.
 These will go down in history, many will flock to see them who ever designed threm will win awards, to me they look like giant doggie do’s even the colour is good, especially the one that looks like its been trodden on.
 No doubt this is what the FOLP think of the park and comment on this by these actions.
 Personally I wouldnt want to promote this.